Responsive web design vs adaptive web design: which UI design makes for the best user experience and conversion rates? Find out here!

 Bonus: Adapative web design can also be worked in to your Justinmind prototypes!
 To learn how to design adaptive prototypes with Justinmind, click here.

-The downside of Adaptive
+The downside of adaptive web design

 As Adaptive web design requires advanced knowledge of web development for implementation, preparing multiple page-layout templates and testing across target, can can be a rather costly and time consuming concept to work with, as well as resource demanding.
 Making enhancements and modifications to multiple layout templates can be uneconomical, and the structure can be difficult to manage when it comes to multiple views.
 Due to the need to manually prep each design on each device, Adaptive web design “can sometimes result in a less consistent cross-device experience, than say with Responsive design.”